theworldasastage/hugo/content/post/podcast/how-to-host-record-boradcast-an-international-podcast.md

 <img src="/img/podcast/tutorial-7.png" width="50%">

 Now you need to configure your recorder.
-As for the input device, clic on each recorder element to configure it.
+As for the input device, click on each recorder element to configure it.
 If you plan on editing your podcast, don't pick MP3 for the format as it's compressed.
 At PodcastScience, our recorders have the following configuration :

 - Quality : custom
 - Format : Wav